iskochergin/Algolume/README.md

 ---

-By this moment there are two algorithms available:
+By this moment there are 4 algorithms available:
 - DP (Turtle task)
 - DP (Grasshopper task)

-And also two algorithms are on the development stage:
 - DFS
 - Dijkstra's